Skip to main content

 10. (Recommended) Select Test to test your connection.

 12. If you connect to a database with multiple tables, the Choose Table or Specify Query window opens.
 Select the Tables tab.
-Refer to Choose Table or Specify Query Window for more information.
+For more information, refer to Choose Table or Specify Query Window.

 13. Select a table and select OK.